corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 java.util.NavigableMap
 ```

-However, as a convenience, we explicitly support the concrete implementation types below, and they can be used as the
+Corda explicitly supports the concrete implementation types below.
+You can use them as the
 declared types of properties.

 ```kotlin